mikafabricius/lumped_mass_spring_cable_model/README.md

 # Lumped-mass-spring Umbilical model

+Currently a work in progress, working on fixing some mistakes

 Matlab code for an LMS umbilical model, with spherical bound nodes for linkage of segments.
 Using fourth-order Runge-Kutta and secant method for finding solution numerically.

 # MATLAB file umbilical_model.m contains